Expand description

 if the input array has more than $2^64 - 1$ elements,Some(object)

-otherwise. - Constructs a Deterministic CBOR object of “byte string” type, with the contents of
+det_ mk_ byte_ string - Constructs a Deterministic CBOR object of “byte string” type, with

 s